 Nassau County Safe Harbour Program

-The Adult Anti-Trafficking Program at TSCLI offers critical services to survivors of human trafficking including crisis and long-term counseling and supportive services.
+The Human Trafficking Program at The Safe Center offers critical services to survivors of human trafficking including crisis and long-term counseling and supportive services.
 These include criminal justice advocacy, as well as referrals to shelter, housing, medical, substance abuse, and vocational programs.
 The Department works diligently to develop partnerships on a local and national level that raise awareness about the issue of human trafficking, facilitate identification and referrals, and promote a holistic response to cases.

-- The Anti-Human Trafficking Department serves female and male domestic- and foreign-born victims of sex and labor trafficking.
-Services are provided in English, Spanish, Mandarin and Cantonese and they include:
+The Human Trafficking Department serves female and male domestic- and foreign-born victims of sex and labor trafficking.
+Services provided in English, Spanish, Mandarin and Cantonese include: